delphidabbler/codesnip/README.md

 ## Comments & Suggestions Welcome

 I'm more than happy to receive suggestions, comments, ideas etc. and you are welcome to use the [CodeSnip 5 Belvedere](https://github.com/delphidabbler/codesnip/discussions/42) discussion thread to share your thoughts.
 Please use that thread in preference to the Issues page for anything to do with `belvedere`.

+## Contributing

+I'm not looking for any contributions to `belvedere` at the moment - it's too early in development to be cleat about what's needed.

+But as soon as I make enough progress I'll be more than happy to receive help.

+In the meantime any assistance maintaining CodeSnip 4 would be greatly appreciated.
+See `README.md` on the `develop` branch for details.

+## Compiling

+CodeSnip 5 Belvedere is being developed in Delphi 11 and is being compiled from the IDE.

+Binaries are being created in the `belvedere\_build` directory.

 ## Blog